exoclam/orbital-stability/README.md

 python sim.py
 ```

 As you can see, the design and training of the DNN didn't change much, besides adding a µ column and doubling the number of neurons in each layer to 48.
 We toyed with many different architectures but decided to deviate from the mu_10 case as little as possible.
+You could (and we did) spend weeks testing countless variations of layer count, neuron count, dropout percentage, optimizer used, activation function.
+You could also realize knobs are made not to be fiddled with but to be ignored, and live a much happier life.

 ```
 python make_model.py